1ma/hydra/README.md

 ## Documentation

-### BulkClient behaviour
+### Client behaviour

-The `BulkClient` accepts a variable number of PSR-7 requests with its `load` method, but does not send them straight away.
+The `Client` accepts a variable number of PSR-7 requests with its `load` method, but does not send them straight away.
 The second parameter for `load` is the object that will handle the response, and it must implement the `Callback` interface.
 Callbacks need to be implemented by the end user of the library, and the same instance can be reused in different calls to `load`.

-Once all requests are loaded, calling `sendAll` will send all them at once, and run their callbacks in the same order that the responses are received. `sendAll` itself is blocking (execution won't move on until all requests have been handled) and does not return anything. `BulkClient` should never throw an exception, regardless of the outcome of each request.
+Once all requests are loaded, calling `sendAll` will send all them at once, and run their callbacks in the same order that the responses are received. `sendAll` itself is blocking (execution won't move on until all requests have been handled) and does not return anything. `Client` should never throw an exception, regardless of the outcome of each request.

 ### Callback API

-`Callback` objects receive 3 arguments in their `handle` method when the `BulkClient` is finished with their associated request.
+`Callback` objects receive 3 arguments in their `handle` method when the `Client` is finished with their associated request.

 The first one is the same PSR-7 request instance that was supplied to `load`, and is useful in order to have the context of which response the callback is processing.